 Typically, this involves graduating from a master’s degree program, passing a state-authorized exam and completing between 2,000 and 4,000 hours of supervised clinical practice.
 Additionally, rehabilitation counselors can enhance their credentials by earning certifications such as certified rehabilitation counselor (CRC) and certified vocational evaluation specialist (CVE) from the Commission on Rehabilitation Counselor Certification.
 Certification may also increase an individual’s job opportunities, as some employers may require certification for rehabilitation counselor jobs.

 The median annual salary for rehabilitation counselors in May 2021was $38,560, according to the BLS, with the top 10% of earners making more than $65,880 a year.
 The BLS projects the number of positions in the field to increase by 10% between 2020 and 2030, which is higher than the 8% average job growth projected for all professions.

 As is true for other careers with a master’s in counseling, rehabilitation counselors practice in many work environments.
 These work environments include:

 - State vocational rehabilitation agencies

 - Private rehabilitation hospitals

-Discover how the University of North Dakota’s online Master of Arts in Counseling program, which offers a Rehabilitation Counseling track can help prepare you to pursue this role and make a difference in the lives of others.
+The University of North Dakota’s online Master of Arts in Counseling program and its Rehabilitation Counseling track can help prepare you to pursue this role and make a difference in the lives of others.
 Our program is designed to cultivate the knowledge and skills counselors need to help people with disabilities become more independent and fulfilled.
 Learn how we can get you ready to make an impact.